mariselli/ngsymfony/README.md

 ---

+NOTE:
+this documentation is underconstruction, the english used is quide bad and will be fixed as soon as possible.
+Fell free to help :D

 ## Introduction
-This bundle want to use the power of annotation for generate the state configuration fon [Angualr UI Router](https://github.com/angular-ui/ui-router).
+This bundle want to use the power of annotations for generate the state configuration fon [Angualr UI Router](https://github.com/angular-ui/ui-router).

+## The concept behind
+The purpose of this bundle is to connect angular states with symfony routes.
+The difference from an angular-ui state and a symfony route is that a route have an URL and name when the state has a name, a controller associated and a template (string or URL).

+__The solutions is this:__
+Every state should carry an information.
+The information is provided by a symfony action executed on server side.

+So basicaly a symofny action could be connected to an angular ui state.
+The __route name__ of the action will be the __state name__, this action can specify the name of the __route__ that will return the template as an html string and  specify a name of an angular controller that will handle the view.

+So far is clear that this route will define a state with template and controller, but the return itself of this action who will handle?
+This is something that have to be handle by a developer.
+In the follows partI will explain better this concepts.

 ## Installation

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open your console, go in your project directory and execute the following command to download the latest stable version of this bundle:
 ```
 composer require mariselli/ngsymfony